 Yes.
 Spanish Studies provides health insurance for all students as part of your program fees.
 This health insurance is mandatory for all students, whether you have insurance at home or not.
+The only exception is for our students participating on our Puerto Rico programs.
 Please see Health Insurance and Medical Care for more detailed information.

 If you have been accepted by Spanish Studies Abroad, there are a number of matters that will need to be taken care of before you go on your program.
 In order confirm your enrollment in a Spanish Studies program, you will need to complete these tasks; many can be taken care of using your Online Account.
 You will also receive an acceptance packet via e-mail that will provide important information about preparing for your program.

 All students studying with Spanish Studies Abroad have an online account.
 If you applied to Spanish Studies Abroad via online application, you did so through your online account.
 If you applied via paper application, an account was created for you.
 To access your account, enter your username and password, and then click the “Login” button in the top-right-hand corner of the web page.
 If you have forgotten your password, you may request a new one on the login page.

 You will find specific instructions in your acceptance packet and in your online account, so make sure to go through this information carefully.